IDAES/idaes-pse/README.md

 Framework development happens at our [GitHub repo](https://github.com/IDAES/idaes-pse) where you can ask questions by starting a [discussion](https://github.com/IDAES/idaes-pse/discussions), [report issues/bugs](https://github.com/IDAES/idaes-pse/issues) or [make contributions](https://github.com/IDAES/idaes-pse/pulls).
 For further enquiries, send an email to: <idaes-support@idaes.org>

+## Funding acknowledgements

+This work was conducted as part of the Institute for the Design of Advanced Energy Systems (IDAES) with support through the Simulation-Based Engineering, Crosscutting Research Program within the U.S. Department of Energy’s Office of Fossil Energy and Carbon Management (FECM).
+As of 2021, additional support was provided by FECM’s Solid Oxide Fuel Cell Program, and Transformative Power Generation Program.

 ## Contributing

 Please see our [Advanced User Guide](https://idaes-pse.readthedocs.io/en/stable/advanced_user_guide/) and [Developer Documentation](https://idaes-pse.readthedocs.io/en/stable/advanced_user_guide/developer/) on how to work with the idaes-pse source code and contirbute changes to the project.